 Now, if I can inspire or facilitate people to have an idea, a specific idea, that helps them achieve something they want, I feel like I’ve really done something positive.
 Something lasting and beyond momentary motivation, I seek to impact real life behaviour.
 I want my audiences to have more ideas for new products, processes, services, and businesses when I speak.
 And I want people to write them down.

 I’ve spent my life learning and practicing how to do this.
 I know how to get people to have more and better ideas.

 Ideas, particularly ones that are specific and focused, have a passion-surviving tendency.
 If you write an idea down you’ve actually taken a baby step, an action step, and that’s the first push of a stone down a hill, it creates momentum.
 A compelling idea staring at you from a notebook begs for more action steps.
 If I can get people to think and ideate more about their challenges, I’ve done something really good, because this is a behaviour that lives on in people’s heads and hearts.
 If I can motivate people to have ideas and to continue trying to have ideas — and write them down — I’ve accomplished my goal as a speaker.

 So, from now on, I’m calling myself an Ideational Speaker.
 Yes, you’ll laugh, you’ll cry, when I speak.
 Yes, I’ll give you cutting edge business tools and techniques.
 I’ll provide insights about your industry.
 AND, if I’m doing my job, you’ll write down an idea that could change your life.

 I seek to motivate people to have more and better ideas to address their challenges.
 If you want a motivational speaker there are plenty of people who can tell heart warming stories, including me.
-If you (and I mean you, meeting planners, MPI types) want your group to have actionable ideas — please call Gregg Fraley, the Ideational Speaker.
+If you (and I mean you, meeting planners, MPI types, event professionals) want your group to have actionable ideas — please call Gregg Fraley, the Ideational Speaker.